-- The sound of Contemporary Records is alive on this copy, with space, size, clarity and richness that no other pressing can match
+- The music of this Jazz Giant comes alive on this copy, with space, size, clarity and richness that few other pressings can match

-- “Benny Carter had already been a major jazz musician for nearly 30 years when he recorded this particularly strong septet session for Contemporary … This timeless music is beyond the simple categories of “swing” or “bop” and should just be called “classic.”
+- 4 1/2 stars: “Benny Carter had already been a major jazz musician for nearly 30 years when he recorded this particularly strong septet session for Contemporary … This timeless music is beyond the simple categories of ‘swing’ or ‘bop’ and should just be called ‘classic.'”

-It’s been a few years since our last shootout, but we hope the lucky buyer of this copy realizes it was more than worth it.
+It’s been several years since our last shootout, but we hope the lucky buyer of this copy realizes it was more than worth it.
 To find a copy of Jazz Giant that sounds as good as this one is a very special event indeed.

 - The biggest, most immediate staging in the largest acoustic space